WOI-DT

 Debate over the privatization of state government functions renewed the long-touchy question of WOI-TV's operational status in the mid-1980s.
 In 1987, WOI-TV was placed under separate management within the university and encouraged to turn a profit.
 The sales force was expanded and some of the news staff moved to Des Moines to improve the station's competitive standing, but ratings failed to meaningfully rise, and increased revenues came in below projections.
 In 1991, ISU president Martin C. Jischke recommended WOI-TV be sold, in spite of a down market for commercial TV stations.
 This was opposed by local residents who felt that WOI-TV was a resource to ISU and a valuable training ground for broadcast professionals.
 The bidding process was partly mishandled, leading the original winning bidder to withdraw from the process.
 The regents agreed to a $14 million offer from Citadel Communications in 1992; Citadel overcame an adverse ruling in court and an attempt by the Iowa legislature to stop the transaction and took control on February 28, 1994.
 It chose not to rehire 20 employees, canceled The Magic Window, and began migrating station operations and some newscast production to Des Moines.
 In 1998, the entire station relocated to the present studios in West Des Moines.
 In spite of multiple rebrands and efforts to improve the news product, WOI continued to find itself a very distant third in the ratings and struggled to change viewers' perceptions of the station.

 Citadel sold its Iowa stations to Nexstar Broadcasting Group in 2013.
 Under Nexstar, the station rebranded again as Local 5 in 2015.
 It also gained a duopoly partner when the company closed on its purchase of KCWI-TV in 2016.
 When Nexstar acquired Tribune Media in 2019, it opted to retain the higher-rated WHO and sold WOI and KCWI to Tegna.
+Nexstar merged with Tegna in 2026 and was granted a waiver to retain all three stations, but a subsequent court-ordered injunction has barred further integration.